 In Figure 5, you can see a couple of holiday snaps from the summer of 2018, when I visited the village of Beddgelert in North Wales - almost five decades after visiting with my parents during a rather damp week of camping in Snowdonia.
 That first visit is carved on my memory because as we sat by the grave of the dog Gelert, my mother told me the story of the faithful hound, slain in error by his master who thought the dog had killed his child.
 To provide some context, I have plotted the narrative of the legend of Gelert against the simple story structure in Figure 6.

 So, let’s look at this tale and consider why it has persisted in my memory, using the categories that I have outlined above: cultural relevance, familiarity, simplicity, and thematic relevance.

 In relation to simplicity, I have already plotted the narrative against the simple story structure (Figure 6), and this single narrative strand makes the story easy remember and pass on.
-Unlike the stories discussed above, the legend of ‘Gelert’ is not familiar through film, TV or iconic image and so the familiarity of this specific story is not familiar to the same degree.
-The narrative of ‘Gelert’, however, is built around an established and familiar trope (or literary device) of the falsely accused friend, and is the Welsh version of a story that can be found across Europe.
+Unlike the stories discussed above, the legend of ‘Gelert’ is not familiar through film, TV or iconic image, and so the this specific story is not familiar to the same degree.
+‘Gelert’, is the Welsh version of a story that can be found across Europe, and it's narrative is built around an established and familiar trope (or literary device) of the falsely accused friend.
 To realise how familiar this theme is, one only has to think of episodes in the Harry Potter series of books, where Harry’s godfather, Sirius Black is imprisoned in Azkaban for crimes that he didn’t commit (Rowling, 1999) The familiarity, is then in the theme, rather than the story itself, and loyalty and fairness are as much a concern for a seven year old child as for any adult.